Water Policy in Illinois:

 Effects of budget cuts

 Congress has not agreed to all of Reagan's cuts.
-The Illinois Water Resources Center, for one example, wasn't funded at all under Reagan's proposed 1982 budget, but Congress restored funding for it and the other state centers (established in 1964 under part of the federal Water Resources Research Act).
+The Illinois Water Resources Center, for one example, wasn't funded at all under Reagan's proposed 1982 budget, but Congress restored funding for it and the other state centers that were established in 1964 under part of the federal Water Resources Research Act.
 Says WRC director Stout, "Congress still realizes there is a pending water crisis, and that we need money to prepare for it.
 But the White House seems to think that water is a local problem."

 The same lament can be heard, in varying tones, from agency after agency.
 USEPA's proposed 1983 budget for water quality programs is down 40 percent from 1981 spending.
 Federal spending for new sewage treatment plants in Illinois had already slipped to $98 million in 1981 after a high of $363 million in 1975, and Reagan's proposed cuts are expected to result in the suspension of 50 projects in the state.

 The need to set priorities among projects is obvious; there are literally hundreds of projects in Illinois being planned, designed, or built.
 The local effects of federal cuts can be seen in Decatur.
 That city is facing IEPA sanctions because of inadequate sewer capacity.
 An expansion has been proposed, one phase of which alone would cost $57 million.
 But Congress in its compromise budget bill of 1981 agreed to reduce the federal share of such projects begun after 1984 from its present 75 percent to 55 percent.
 The difference, as one Decatur sanitary official told reporters, is a "whopping amount of money."